Opening the Vocabulary of Egocentric Actions

-\paragraph{EPIC100-OV.} The original EPIC100 consists of 76885 labeled segments featuring a total of 97 verbs and 300 objects.
+\paragraph{EPIC100-OV.} The original EPIC100 comprises 76885 labeled segments featuring 97 verbs and 300 objects.
 We first divide the set of objects into base $\mathcal{O}_{base}$ and novel $\mathcal{O}_{novel}$ categories.
-We find that EPIC100 has 36 objects in common with Imagenet, 46 objects in common with Kinetics and 179 objects in common with Ego4D.
-Therefore, a total of 189 objects can already be seen via Imagenet/Kinetics/Ego4D pretraining all of which are kept in $\mathcal{O}_{base}$.
-After this, all objects having less than 10 instances are kept in $O_{novel}$.
-The rest are randomly assigned to roughly generate an 80/20 train/test split while making sure all the 97 verbs are seen at least once during training.
-Detailed statistics of the train-test split is available in Tab.~\ref{tab:sup:ovstats}.
+EPIC100 has 36 objects in common with Imagenet, 46 objects in common with Kinetics and 179 objects in common with Ego4D.
+Therefore, 189 objects can already be seen via Imagenet/Kinetics/Ego4D pretaining, all of which are kept in $\mathcal{O}_{base}$.
+After this, all objects having less than ten instances are kept in $O_{novel}$.
+The rest are randomly assigned to roughly generate an 80/20 train/test split while ensuring all 97 verbs are seen at least once during training.
+Detailed statistics of the train-test split are available in Tab.~\ref{tab:sup:ovstats}.

-\paragraph{Assembly101-OV.} The original Assembly101 consists of 71294 labeled segments featuring a total of 24 verbs and 90 objects.
-Assembly101 has 7 objects in common with Imagenet, 0 objects in common with Kinetics and 23 objects in common with Ego4D.
-Combining them, a total of 25 objects can already be seen via Imagenet/Kinetics/Ego4D pretraining all of which are kept in $\mathcal{O}_{base}$.
-Unlike EPIC100, the number of common objects are low which alludes to the fact that objects in Assembly101 are very domain specific \ie~the task of assembling a toy vehicle.
+\paragraph{Assembly101-OV.} The original Assembly101 comprises 71294 labeled segments featuring 24 verbs and 90 objects.
+Assembly101 has seven objects in common with Imagenet, 0 objects in common with Kinetics and 23 objects in common with Ego4D.
+Combining them, 25 objects can already be seen via Imagenet/Kinetics/Ego4D pretraining, all of which are kept in $\mathcal{O}_{base}$.
+Unlike EPIC100, the number of common objects is low, alluding to the fact that objects in Assembly101 are very domain-specific \ie~the task of assembling a toy vehicle.
 After this, all objects having less than 50 instances are kept in $O_{novel}$.
-The rest are randomly assigned to roughly generate an 80/20 train/test split while making sure all the 24 verbs are seen at least once during training.
+The rest are randomly assigned to roughly generate an 80/20 train/test split while ensuring all 24 verbs are seen at least once during training.